ursetto/a2composer/COMPOSER.md

 - COMPOSER6.BAS was recovered from /DOUBLEDOS, but was a slightly earlier (non-working) version.
   We recovered it by repairing the file length and setting last line pointer to NULL.
 See Notes below.
 - COMPOSER3 and COMPOSER4 were also recovered by repairing the files.
 Note that COMPOSER4 contains what looks like self-repairing code to fix this at runtime!
 - MIDI-MAGIC has bad sectors ($00 bytes) from $0BFE - $0DFF, in the middle of code.
-Much is actually zeroed data space, so under $100 bytes of code were lost, which obtain the song list from disk.
+Much is actually zeroed data space, so only $B0 bytes of code were lost, which obtain the song list and disk name from disk.
-- MIDIMAGIC (from /DOUBLEDOS), is identical to MIDI-MAGIC until $0A00 (and truncated there).
+- MIDIMAGIC (from /DOUBLEDOS) is identical to MIDI-MAGIC until $0A00 (and truncated there) and so is not useful for recovery.

 Files in this repository
 ------------------------